 This is because the success of a website in search engines depends from a lot of factors, including but not limited to:

-– the competitiveness of keywords that an eCommerce site ranks for
+– the competitiveness of keywords that a site ranks for

 – the nature of the search results landscape (i.e. search features available in search results)

-– the brand equity and authority an eCommerce site benefits from vs its competitors.
+– the brand equity and authority a site benefits from vs its competitors.

 – the maturity of that industry